jkatsnelson/mac-dev-setup/README.md

 This really depends on how you want to organize your files, but I like to put all my version-controlled projects in `~/Projects`.
 Other documents I may have, or things not yet under version control, I like to put in `~/Code`.

-## Vagrant

-[Vagrant](http://www.vagrantup.com/) is open-source software for creating and configuring virtual development environments.
-It can be considered a wrapper around VirtualBox and configuration management software such as Chef, Salt and Puppet.

-[Download](http://www.vagrantup.com/downloads.html) the latest stable version (v1.3.5), open the installer and follow the instructions.

-## Virtual Box

-Oracle VM [Virtual Box](https://www.virtualbox.org/wiki/Downloads) is a virtualization tool that allows you to create virtual machines on Mac OS X, Linux, or Windows.

-[Download](https://www.virtualbox.org/wiki/Downloads) and start the installer and follow the instructions.

-## Adobe Apps

-Go to the [Adobe Creative Cloud](https://creative.adobe.com/join/starter) site and set up an account.
-You'll download the creative cloud app which will allow you to download 30 day trial versions of any application you may need.
-Monsoon can provide licenses as needed when the trial version of the application has expired.

 ## Apps

 Other apps to download: